 Accidental injury has been reported in 10% of patients.

 Ocular side effects have included cataract (<5%).

 Hypersensitivity side effects including anaphylaxis and angioneurotic edema have been reported.

 Hepatic side effects have included postmarketing reports of liver failure.

-More Humira resources
+More about Humira (adalimumab)

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.